 How to deal with problems installing and running apps on your Mac

-Free up Mac RAM with CleanMyMacX
+Free up Mac RAM with CleanMyMac

-1. Download CleanMyMac X if you still don’t have it on your Mac.
+1. Download CleanMyMac if you still don’t have it on your Mac.
 Then, install and open it.

 Disk images are virtual disks that are widely used to distribute software.
 They date back to pre-OS X times when the resource forks used by Mac applications could be easily transferred over networks.
-Wrapping software in a container that replicated physical media allow it to be transferred.
+Wrapping software in a container that replicated physical media allows it to be transferred.
 They also allow developers to control how applications look when they are first opened after being downloaded.
 However, occasionally, they become corrupt or run into problems.
 If you find that a disk image is not opening, follow the steps above to fix it.
-You can also use CleanMyMac X’s Maintenance module to run regular maintenance on your Mac and keep it running smoothly.
+You can also use CleanMyMac’s Performance module to repair disk permissions and run regular maintenance on your Mac to keep it running smoothly.